 On the first day of the session, campers being driven to the camp may be checked-in between 1PM and 5PM.
-If arriving earlier, parents/chaperones are welcome to join us for Liturgy at 10AM, with brunch following for \$5 per meal (this is not a regularly scheduled meal of the camping session).
 Arrivals at any other time must be approved in advance by the Camp Director.
-Chaperones are welcome to stay and visit the camp grounds until 5 PM.

-Registration will take place in the Dining Hall.
 The process will include being introduced to your camper's counselor, meeting the nurse to discuss any health issues and/or turning over all medications which will be dispensed from the Health Center, and collecting all cash to prevent loss during the session.
 Any funds not spent in the bookstore will be given back at the end of the session.